Quantum-critical transport in marginal Fermi liquids: Introduction

-MFL posits a singularity at $T = 0$, i.e. a quantum-critical point \cite{VNS}.
+MFL posited a singularity at $T = 0$, i.e. a quantum-critical point \cite{VNS}.
 It was suggested that there must be a phase transition ending at a quantum-critical point as a function of doping \cite{CMVlosalamos1991} in cuprates.
 Its physical nature as a loop-current order, odd in time-reversal and inversion was predicted \cite{cmv1997, simon-cmv} using a microscopic model taking into account the charge transfer nature of the cuprates \cite{VSA1987}.
-The model for the quantum-critical fluctuations of the order parameter is the quantum xy-model coupled to fermions (QXY-F model) \cite{Aji-V-qcf1}.
-The applicability of the QXY-F model to antiferromagnetic quantum-critical points in heavy fermions and Fe-based compounds has been shown \cite{cmv_PhysRevLett.115.186405,CMV-IOP-REV}, as also for the TBG and TBWSe \cite{Fu_V2023}.
-The fluctuations of this model have been derived analytically \cite{Hou-CMV-RG} as well as through quantum-Monte-carlo calculations \cite{ZhuChenCMV2015, ZhuHouV2016} and are functions of $\omega/T$ as in the MFL hypothesis but the momentum dependence have interesting differences.
-(A summary of the properties of this model is given in an Appendix.)
-Direct evidence of the fluctuations of the model over the entire momentum region is found by neutron scattering in heavy-fermions and in an Fe based antiferromagnets \cite{CMVZhuSchroeder2015, Schroeder1998, Schroeder2000}.
+The model for the quantum-critical fluctuations of the order parameter is the quantum XY-model coupled to fermions (QXY-F model) \cite{Aji-V-qcf1}.
+The applicability of the QXY-F model to antiferromagnetic quantum-critical points in heavy fermions and Fe-based compounds has been shown \cite{cmv_PhysRevLett.115.186405,CMV-IOP-REV}, as also for TBG and TBWSe \cite{ChubukovV2025}.
+The fluctuations of this model have been derived analytically \cite{Hou-CMV-RG} as well as through quantum Monte-Carlo calculations \cite{ZhuChenCMV2015, ZhuHouV2016} and are functions of $\omega/T$ as in the MFL hypothesis but the momentum dependence of the fluctuations and the vertex to fermions have important differences, which conspire to give similar but not identical results in the microscopic theory and that derived from the phenomenological hypothesis \cite{CMV-MFL}.
+Direct evidence of the fluctuations of the model over the entire momentum region is found by neutron scattering in heavy fermions and in Fe-based antiferromagnets \cite{CMVZhuSchroeder2015, Schroeder1998, Schroeder2000}.
+The fluctuations of the loop-current order in cuprates are spread out over a range of about 0.4 eV so that even though their integrated value is about $(0.1 \mu_B)^2$ per unit cell, they are very hard to discover by inelastic neutron scattering.
+However, their manifestation in the calculated density correlations \cite{Shekhter-V-Hydro, CMV_Sqw2017} has been directly observed through measurements of the dynamic structure factor \cite{Abbamonte2018} and earlier for long wavelength excitations by Raman scattering \cite{Klein1991}.